davidjbradshaw/eslint-config-adjunct/README.md

 }
 ```

-You can now include `html` and `markdown` in the list of files passed to esLint to have any contained JavaScript linted.
+You can now include `html`, `json` and `markdown` in the list of files passed to esLint to have any contained JavaScript linted.

 ```json
 {